zulip/python-zulip-api/zulip/integrations/discord/README.md

 Discord threads to match Zulip topics.
 Supporting this mode of operation as well would be a good future enhancement.

-There is currently no special support for threads, media, embeds, reactions, etc..
+There is currently no special support for threads, media, embeds, reactions, edits, system messages (joins/leaves), etc. -- all of these would be good future additions.
+The bot also does not create channels automatically for new Zulip topics, which might be a good (optional) addition.

 Configuration lives in a single `bridge.ini` file.
 A template can be created by running:
 ```